code-n-debug/cnd-blogs/02. How to Send Emails in Node.js using Nodemailer/README.md

 });
 ```

-Now you will rrecipientething like this.
+Now you will receive something like this.
 ![MailTrap - Inbox](https://raw.githubusercontent.com/code-n-debug/cnd-blogs/main/02.%20How%20to%20Send%20Emails%20in%20Node.js%20using%20Nodemailer/assets/p2.png)

 Congrats, you can now send email in NodeJS.